pixelnest/pixelnest.github.io/_posts/2013-09-26-launching-new-website-and-company-news.md

 For now, we are not working on this project anymore.

 We tried Xamarin, a mobile cross platform technology to make applications in C#, but we finally were not satisfied with the result.
 The main issue was the deployment time, even on simulator.
-It was a real pain to tweak animation or particles effects.
+It was a real pain to tweak an animation or a particle effect.

 **Unity**

 We'd rather want to focus on more risky but fun projects, like George or others, as long as we can.
 This imply a major technology change: we now use Unity for games.

-The tool is great and conveinced us to use it.
+The tool is great and convinced us to use it.
 With the incoming 2D tools, we decided to learn and master it.

 **George: Le pirate**